 - Practicalities of implementing the training and tool into daily practice

-- The data will be analyzed using thematic analysis
+- The data was analyzed using Framework Analysis

 Acute Medicine Interface Geriatrician Outcome Study

 - Recruited patients aged over seventy years from the Acute Medical Unit at the Queen's Medical Centre

 - This randomised controlled trial investigated the effectiveness of an interface geriatrician service for frail older people

 - Looked at those identified as at high risk of readmission, functional decline or death